 Venus Williams is also a baseline player with an attacking all-court game.
 She is most comfortable playing on grass.
 She is a skillful volleyer with great court coverage.
 She has the record for the fastest serve by a woman, with 130mph at the Zurich Open.

-Serena Williams has been in 21 Grand Slam singles finals, winning 17 titles.
+Serena Williams won 21 Grand Slam singles titles.
 She’s been in 13 Grand Slam doubles finals, winning them all.
-She always partners with her sister, Venus, in these scenarios.
-She has also been in 4 Grand Slam mixed double finals, winning 2 and coming as runner-up in another 2.
+She always partners with her sister, Venus, for women's doubles tournaments.
+She has also been in 4 Grand Slam mixed double finals, winning 2 of them.

 Venus Williams has been in 14 Grand Slam singles finals, winning 7 titles.
 She has won 13 Grand Slam finals with her sister and two mixed double finals.